 While revenues of these companies might not grow at a fast clip as a midcap company, many are highly profitable.
-With mature business models, the cash generated from profits of large-cap companies is also distributed back to shareholders in the form of dividends.
-In a volatile market scenario like now, companies with a consistent track record of distributing dividends are a safe bet.
+With mature business models, the cash generated from profits of large-cap companies is also distributed back to shareholders in the form of.
+In a volatile market scenario like now, companies with a consistent track record of distributing are a safe bet.

-If you are planning to invest into equities at this juncture, bluechips can bring the much-needed stability to your portfolio.
-Large-cap equity funds that invest predominantly into bluechip stocks have proved to be the best bet during weak phases of the market.
+If you are planning tointo equities at this juncture, bluechips can bring the much-needed stability to your .
+Large-cap that predominantly into bluechip stocks have proved to be the best bet during weak phases of the market.
 In the last month, when large-cap funds were down by about 29 per cent, midcap and small-cap funds were down by 33 and 40 per cent respectively.
 Even in 2008, when the global financial crisis rocked the equity market, BSE 100 was down by 55 per cent as compared to 67 per cent and 72 per cent for BSE mid-cap and BSE small-cap respectively.

 Back to the average